-The previous application proposed converting 63 Victoria Avenue into two dwellings, as it is currently built.
-This resulted in a proposal for a three-bed dwelling and a single bed dwelling, neither of which met the national space standard requirements.
-Moreover, in relation to paragraph 4.20 of the Hillingdon Local Plan, Part 2, single bed properties are of lower net need in the Borough's housing stock at 7%, whereas 70 % of net need is for two and three bed accommodation.
+The proposed extension converts the existing dwelling into a 3 bedroom dwelling -No:65 and a two bedroom dwelling - No:65A.
+In relation to paragraph 4.20 of the Hillingdon Local Plan, Part 2, single bed properties are of lower net need in the Borough's housing stock at 7%, whereas 70 % of net need is for two and three bed accommodation.